 •In another meta-analysis of randomized trials of women with singleton gestations and prior preterm birth managed either by (1) cervical length screening with cerclage for short cervical length or (2) history-indicated cerclage, patients with ultrasound-indicated versus history-indicated cerclage had similar rates of preterm birth before 37 weeks (31 versus 32 percent, RR 0.97, 95% CI 0.73-1.29), preterm birth before 34 weeks (17 versus 23 percent, RR 0.76, 95% CI 0.48-1.20), and perinatal mortality (5 versus 3 percent, RR 1.77, 95% CI 0.58-5.35), and only 42 percent developed a short cervical length and received cerclage .

-If the patient delivers preterm, subsequent pregnancies are managed as described above (see 'Women with prior pregnancy losses or preterm births' above).
+If the patient delivers preterm, subsequent pregnancies are managed as described above (see 'Women with prior pregnancy losses or preterm births' above), and may warrant an ultrasound-indicated cerclage.
 If she delivers at term, we again perform a single cervical length measurement at 18 to 24 weeks and give vaginal progesterone if the cervix is short.

 Short cervix at <24 weeks, no prior preterm birth, no risk factors for preterm birth — These women do not meet our definition for diagnosis of cervical insufficiency (see 'Diagnosis' above).
 The management of their pregnancies is discussed separately.
-(See "Transvaginal ultrasound assessment of the cervix and prediction of spontaneous preterm birth", section on 'Singleton, no prior preterm birth'.)
+(See "Second trimester evaluation of cervical length for prediction of spontaneous preterm birth", section on 'Singleton, no prior preterm birth'.)

 Physical examination reveals a dilated cervix and visible membranes before 24 weeks — Rarely, a woman presents before 24 weeks with minimal or no symptoms and physical examination reveals a dilated cervix.
 Occasionally, such findings follow the identification of a very short cervical length (eg, <5 mm) on TVU.
 The management of these cases is governed primarily by whether a condition that would likely lead to prompt delivery is present, such as overt infection, ruptured membranes, or significant hemorrhage.
 In the absence of indications for delivery, the gestational age and degree of cervical dilation are the next considerations.
 Prior to viability, management is aimed at prolonging the pregnancy; some parents may choose pregnancy termination, especially for preterm premature rupture of membranes (PPROM) or advanced (>4 cm) cervical dilation.
 After viability, the goal is to both prolong the pregnancy and improve neonatal outcome in the likely event of preterm birth.

 In women without clinical signs of infection, we offer amniocentesis to check for subclinical infection when the cervix is ≥2 cm dilated and on a case-by-case basis when there are ultrasound findings suggestive of inflammation: membrane edema, separation of membranes from the decidua, or debris in the amniotic fluid (“sludge”) (image 1).
-Some studies have reported an association between presence of intraamniotic debris and intraamniotic inflammation, preterm delivery, and other pregnancy complications [55-58].
-(See "Intraamniotic infection (chorioamnionitis)", section on 'Amniocentesis' and "Transvaginal ultrasound assessment of the cervix and prediction of spontaneous preterm birth".)
+Some studies have reported an association between presence of intraamniotic debris and intraamniotic inflammation, preterm delivery, and other pregnancy complications [59-62].
+(See "Intraamniotic infection (chorioamnionitis)", section on 'Amniocentesis' and "Second trimester evaluation of cervical length for prediction of spontaneous preterm birth".)